 Ian is Leader of the Liberal Democrats on Aberdeen City Council and was Deputy Leader of the Council between 2003 and 2007.
 Ian has served as Convener of Aberdeen City Council’s Environment and Infrastructure Committee (2003-2007) and Finance and Resources Committee (2012).
 Ian was Chair of NESTRANS – the statutory transport partnership for Aberdeen City and Shire from 2011 to 2012.

-Ian was re-elected to represent Mannofield, Airyhall, Braeside, Broomhill, Garthdee, Kaimhill and Ruthrieston on 3rd May 2012 with more first prererence votes than any other councilllor in Aberdeen.
+Ian was re-elected to represent Mannofield, Airyhall, Braeside, Broomhill, Garthdee, Kaimhill and Ruthrieston in May 2017 with 2,458 first preference votes.

 Ian’s first priority remains working for our local community and standing up for local people.
 He is always happy to assist residents with problems and complaints.
 Ian holds regular local surgeries and can be contacted by phone, e-mail or post at any time.